PKM01/GAN_SatelliteToMaps/README.md

 Keras implementation for learning an image-to-image translation (i.e. pix2pix) without input-output pairs.

 This package includes GAN_model, GAN_satellite2maproutes, instancenormalization.
-The code was written by Pankaj Kumar Magar and Vedant Parwal.

 Setup
 ---------------------------------------------------------------------------------------------------------------------------